tushar2289/webapp-react-boilerplate/README.md

 // Optional BUT IMPORTANT: If you have the prettier extension enabled for other languages like CSS and HTML, turn it off for JS since we are doing it through Eslint already
 "prettier.disableLanguages": ["javascript", "javascriptreact","typescript","typescriptreact"],
 ```

+## Husky and Lint staged

+Husky is used for accessing git hooks.
+The `precommit` hook is used to initiate lint staged commands.
+You can look at the commands being run in the file `.lintstagedrc`.

 ## Available Scripts